Specific Policies Pertaining to Badge Admission and Academic Policies

 Permission to take courses in a badge program or the earning of a badge does not constitute acceptance to a graduate degree program.
 Students may apply to a graduate program and/or obtain advisement on which of the graduate courses previously taken as part of a badge program will fulfill degree requirements.

-Students accepted into a badge program are not eligible for Hofstra University Academic Scholarships offered by the University.
+Non-matriculated students accepted into a badge program are not eligible for Hofstra University Academic Scholarships offered by the University.

 Grading and Academic Policies

 Grading in graduate courses that are part of a badge program will follow the University grading policy.
 Please see Basic Regulations Governing Graduate Programs – item #2 for grade information.
-Students enrolled in a badge program will not be permitted to repeat a course; this is reserved benefit for a matriculated student in a graduate degree with instructor permission.
+Students enrolled in a badge program will not be permitted to repeat a course; this benefit is a reserved benefit for a matriculated student in a graduate degree with instructor permission.

 Students enrolled in a badge program must adhere to all academic deadlines and fee schedules, as per the published academic and fee calendars.

 It is the responsibility of all students to monitor their academic progress.
 Any student enrolled in a badge program must earn a minimum of a 3.0/B or higher in all classes that are part of a badge program.
-All students must have a cumulative GPA of a 3.0 or higher in order to earn a badge from Hofstra University.
+All students must have a cumulative GPA of 3.0 or higher in order to earn a badge from Hofstra University.

 As with most graduate programs, all credits applied towards a badge program must be earned within a period of five years starting from the date of completion of the first course applicable to the badge.
 Exceptions will be made for any period of intervening military service.